 This special learning opportunity, which is supported by educational grants from Gilead Sciences and ViiV Healthcare, will include a high level of interaction with an experienced HIV clinician who has extensive experience working in an outpatient clinic serving people living with HIV from diverse demographic groups.

-The Virtual Preceptorship Program take place in November and December via five, 1.5 hour Zoom meetings.
+The Virtual Preceptorship Program take place in Oct/Nov 2021 via five, 1.5 hour Zoom meetings.

 Fees and Logistics:

 - There are no fees to participate in this learning experience.

 - The program will include five, 1.5 hour Zoom meetings will be offered on offered over the course of several weeks.
 Every attempt will be made to schedule the virtual meetings at a time that fits the schedules of those selected for the program.

 - Healthcare professionals accepted to participate will be expected to complete a preliminary assessment of your HIV care knowledge and confidence, watch several ACTHIV webinars online prior to the first meeting (additional CME/CE credit available for each webinar), attend and participate in virtual meetings, complete a final assessment, and participate in a brief follow-up interview about your experience approximately 45 days after completing the virtual preceptorship.

 In support of improving patient care, this activity has been planned and implemented by American Academy of CME, Inc. and ACTHIV Institute.
 American Academy of CME, Inc. is Jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.